simatic-ax/template-app/README.md

 10. Now you can implement the application example

     Open the project-folder with AX-Code and start adjusting the files to fit your application example.
-Consider creating using Git branches and frequent commits in order to keep track of your changes.
+Consider using Git branches and frequent commits in order to keep track of your changes.
     Don't forget to sync your local changes with the git-remote repository on GitHub at some point.

 ## Release the application example